mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 In this part, we'll look at:

 - Defining things once, in a base class.
-- Defining numbers once, as resources.
+- Defining numbers once as resources.
 - Doing simple math in a XAML file.
 - Making the most of implicit styles.
 - Text resources do more than enable localization.